Songtech-0912/natron-ui-ux-design/concept 4.0/README.md

 * customizable and themable

+Currently, the main focus of this design is the original Anima Design System for Natron.
+View the prototype components [here](Dev%20Files/Artboard.svg).

 ## Contribution Guide

 This project is going to be a massive, time-consuming undertaking, and I will never be able to finish it alone.
 I ask for anyone who uses Natron, and supports free and open-source, to contribute to this open-source design.